Hraph/netBOTify/README.md

 - `.onWorkerGetIdentity(callback)`: add a callback called on worker launch to give a unique identity to the worker.
 Callback must return a Promise<WorkerIdentity> type.
 - `.onWorkerReleaseIdentity(callback)`: add a callback called on worker stop / disconnect to release a previously borrowed identity from a worker.
 The old promise is given to the callback parameters.
 Callback must return a Promise type.

+- `.sendEventToSubscribedCLIs(eventName, data, workerToken)`: forward a custom event to all the subscribed CLIs
+- `.sendEventToWorkers(eventName, data, token)`: send a custom event to all connected workers or a specific one

 ---
 ### 2. Worker (BOT) implementation <a id="worker"></a>